 Chances are, you know a woman affected by heart disease.
 The most common type of heart disease is coronary artery disease, which affects the blood flow to the heart and can cause a heart attack.
 Heart disease takes the life of 1 in 3 women over the age of 20 each year in the United States.
 That’s one life too many.

-“It’s imperative for women to learn the warning signs and symptoms of heart disease and stroke, see a doctor regularly, and learn as much as possible about their family history,” says cardiologist Parin Parikh, M.D., FACC, of Presbyterian Heart & Vascular Group, a Texas Health Physicians Group practice.
+“It’s imperative for women to learn the warning signs and symptoms of heart disease and stroke, see a doctor regularly, and learn as much as possible about their family history,” says cardiologist Parin Parikh, M.D., FACC, of Texas Health Heart & Vascular Specialists, a Texas Health Physicians Group practice.
 “We believe genetic factors play some role in high blood pressure, heart disease, and other related conditions.
 If there is a history, we can get more aggressive with our prevention measures, control and management of the disease.”

 While you can’t change things like age and family history, you can know some critical numbers in your life and of your family members to better arm yourself against heart disease.
 In fact, simply by knowing your family history of the disease — especially in grandparents, parents and siblings — Parikh says you may be able to reduce your risk anywhere from 15 to 30 percent.